ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 <!-- Inset Preface/Overview for Design and Implementation -->

+A high-level workflow for implementing custom gRPC Server and Client interface to achieve the IS Pro compatible session management and session reuse without extending the gRPC device server is given below:

+1. **Create proto file for the NI DAQmx functions**
+    - A .proto file is used to define the structure of the data and the services for gRPC communication.
+For NI DAQmx functions, this file will describe the remote procedure calls (RPCs) and the data types (messages) needed to interact with the DAQmx API.
+    - It acts as the contract between the client and server, ensuring both sides understand the data and operations.
+2. **Create gRPC Server and Client for the NI DAQmx Functions**
+    - The server implements the methods defined in the .proto file and interacts with the NI DAQmx API to perform the requested operations.
+    - The client provides an interface for users to call these methods remotely.
+    - This enables remote communication between the client and server using gRPC, allowing distributed systems to interact with the DAQmx API.
+3. **Server Implementation**
+    - The server has the acutal DAQmx functions and property nodes.
+    - Within the gRPC server, implement the logic to initialize and manage sessions based on the selected initialization behavior.
+    - The server needs to manage DAQmx sessions (e.g., tasks or resources) efficiently.
+This involves creating, tracking, and cleaning up sessions to avoid resource leaks.
+    - This ensures that multiple clients can interact with the server without conflicts or resource exhaustion.
+4. **Client Implementation**
+    - The client must handle session IDs or tokens provided by the server to maintain continuity across multiple calls (e.g., starting and stopping the same task).
+    - This ensures that the client can interact with the correct session on the server.
+5. **Executable - Building and Deployment**

 ### Proto File for NI DAQmx Functions

 1. The Proto file for NI DAQmx functions is available in the [ni/gRPC-device repository](https://github.com/ni/grpc-device/blob/main/generated/nidaqmx/nidaqmx.proto).